tinkercademy/swift-slides/codingclub/b/list.md

 ## Adding a title to the List

-- Lets add a title to the `List` to let people know what they are looking at.
+- Let’s add a title to the `List` to let people know what they are looking at.
-- Lets also make it larger so people can see it easier.
+- Let’s also make it larger so people can see it easier.

 ```swift[17,18]
 struct ContentView: View {